Sensory Friendly Program

 FAMILY SERIES PERFORMANCES AND RESOURCES

 60- to 70-minute age-appropriate productions without an intermission.
-All performances at 11AM.
+Typically Saturday performances.
+Check show page calendar for dates and times.

 Potential Triggers Every person has an emotional and physical response to various stimuli.
 The theatre and performances are filled with stimuli.
 By reviewing this list, you may be able to identify stimuli that have potential to negatively trigger your child.
 Notify us of stimuli that trigger your child when you make your ticket request!